wernerdegroot/applicatives/Ideas.md

 * Collector applicative
 * combineAndThen
 * Validation should be able to accept context object to use in message templates
-* Allow for statics (just a single super-class allowed though)
 * Document process to publish
 * Github Actions
 * Code coverage